dobby-spark/dobby-core/README.md

 ### <a name="conversation"></a>Conversation
 You'll converse with your bot started above using spark client, by sending a message to your bot from the room where bot was [added as above](#invite_bot).

+You could have the bot invited to a multi party room, however bot will track conversation with each person independently.
+You do not require any "trigger" word for bot to listen on, its listening on each and every message sent to the room and will respond to each message by each person.

+There is a special trigger word "#dobby" that is used to execute special commands, for training, or for reseting an active conversation.
+More details about these commands can be found [here](https://github.com/dobby-spark/dobby-core/wiki/Training-Commands).

 ### <a name="training"></a>Training
 Initial setup creates a bot with no training data, and you'll need to train your bot for conversation.
 Below example has a simple training transcript.
-For more details refer to [wiki](https://github.com/dobby-spark/dobby-core/wiki/Training-Commands).
+For more details refer to [training model](https://github.com/dobby-spark/dobby-core/wiki/Gradient-Scale-Model) and [training command](https://github.com/dobby-spark/dobby-core/wiki/Training-Commands) wikis.
 ```
 You 10:00 PM
 hi